Gurubalan-GIT/CCC/README.md

 ## Getting started :
-This is a colloborative program for competitive coding, from scratch, till: Well let's say _advanced_.
+This is a collaborative program for competitive coding, from scratch, till: Well let's say _advanced_.
 Multiple languages.
 - ### Index:
   - [Contributors](#contributors) :
     - [Current Instructions](#what-to-do-currently)